 - Continue outreach efforts

-In fact, as many as 7,000 churches close every year, and it’s largely because church leaders struggle with growing and keeping a sufficient donation base.
+But even before the COVID-19 pandemic hit, as many as 7,000 churches closed annually.
+In part, this is because church leaders struggled with growing and keeping a sufficient donation base.

-Because how people approach church giving—and all giving, for that matter—has changed over the years.
+Giving habits have changed over the years.
+And they are about to change again, due to the times.
 The reality is that passing around a collection plate, asking for tithes and offerings only when the church is in financial trouble, and assuming members understand how funds are being used won’t cut it nowadays.